Personal fitness and health are two trends that have been on the rise for over a decade and for good reason.

 FAQs About Bowflex Home Gym Options

 Answer: For many people, the Bowflex blaze provides the perfect balance between versatility and straightforward functionality.
 With its durable build material and advanced features such as Power Rod Technology, you can expect to see awesome results from using this system.
 We highly recommend this Bowflex as your next home gym!

-Both of these in-home gyms are loaded with tons of features that are designed to provide you with effective workouts that produce visible results.
+Answer: Both of these in-home gyms are loaded with tons of features that are designed to provide you with effective workouts that produce visible results.
 Each machine offers different workout modes and exercise options so that you can take charge of your exercise routines.

 Answer: A 1-year warranty comes standard with both of these in-home gyms and that is on the frame.
 A 5-year warranty is active on all other parts of these machines as per the manufacturer.

-The primary difference between the Bowflex Extreme and Extreme 2 is that the Extreme 2 offers over 70 different exercise options.
+Answer: The primary difference between the Bowflex Extreme and Extreme 2 is that the Extreme 2 offers over 70 different exercise options.
 The Bowflex Extreme only offers 65 different workout modes which isn’t a very significant difference, but definitely something to keep in mind before making a purchase.

-Yes, a good home gym will provide effective workout solutions that can help you achieve your fitness goals just as much as a traditional gym.
+Answer: Yes, a good home gym will provide effective workout solutions that can help you achieve your fitness goals just as much as a traditional gym.
 With a home gym being accessible in your own home, there is no reason why you can’t get similar results.

 Answer: When comparing Bowflex models and Total Gym, we have to take into account that these home gym systems are designed for very different muscle groups.
 While Bowflex gyms are designed for people who want a simple and accessible home gym that is. compact and easy to use, Total Gym owners, are most likely looking for a more complete system that is a bit more pricey and usually much larger.
 We personally love the Bowflex for its versatility, compact size, and price.

-Yes, both of these home gyms come with standard 1-year warranties on the frame of the machine and varying coverage for the parts used in the construction of them.
+Answer: Yes, both of these home gyms come with standard 1-year warranties on the frame of the machine and varying coverage for the parts used in the construction of them.

 Our Decision: Bowflex PR3000 or Blaze?

 This decision was made due to a variety of different reasons mainly being the overall construction ad build quality of this machine.
 The sheer amount of workout options available through this home gym is mind-blowing.
 Making your desired fitness goals more tangible without the need to buy extra equipment.

-If you’re looking for an affordable and reliable home gym solution that will allow you to get the body you’ve always wanted, the Bowflex Blaze is a great option for you.
+If you’re looking for an affordable and reliable home gym solution that will allow you to get the body weight and shape you’ve always wanted, the Bowflex Blaze is a great option for you.
 There are so many benefits packed into this home gym and the build quality and durability is the standout feature that makes it our favorite.